 •HMW design a workflow that is broad enough to implement in various clinical settings?

-Solutions through Rapid Prototyping: Crazy Eights & Storyboarding
+Solutions through Rapid Ideation: Crazy Eights & Storyboarding

 We made wireframes on paper sketches to translate into a low fidelity clickable/interactive prototype in Invision.
 Unfortunately, the prototype is no longer available to view online.